 Fires when an audio track switch completes

-This method returns an
+This getter returns an

 { active: true, // Boolean: if the current audio track active or not id: 0, // Number: the audio track id language: "en" // String: language code for the audio track }